onnlucky/hotel/readme.txt

 * use gcov to remove any unused code or add tests for them (larger parts...)
 * clean up and comment eval.c maybe remove some of it to run.c oid

-stop head.size ... and fix it into something better ... ? how?
 start using tlTaskPauseResuming() ... a lot more on parse errors, throw it on the task, not fatal() out ...

-deadlock detection for actors: state=WAIT, if owner.state==WAIT and owner.current.owner == us
+deadlock detection for synchronized: state=WAIT, if owner.state==WAIT and owner.current.owner == us
-deadlock detection for tasks: what we had before ...
+deadlock detection for queues: what we had before ... ??

 syntax change: do symbols using 'symbol